IQSS/dataverse/doc/Sphinx/source/User/super-user.rst

 then navigate to the Create a New Dataverse page and complete the required information.
 That's it!

 #.
-Navigate to the Create a New Dataverse page:
+Navigate to the Add Data button then the "Create Dataverse" option:
     Network home page > Options page >Dataverses tab > Dataverse subtab > "Create Dataverse" link.
 #.
 Fill in the required information:

-    **Type of Dataverse**

-    Choose Scholar if it represents an individual's work otherwise choose Basic.

     **Dataverse Name**